-My research interests are focused on comparative analysis of differentially expressed genes related to abiotic stress tolerance and wood formation in tropical hardwood populations.
+My research interests are focused on comparative analysis of differentially expressed genes related to abiotic stress tolerance and wood formation in tropical hardwood and Central Hardwoods Region forest tree populations.
 My methodologies involve use of in silica, ex vitro, and molecular-based data acquisition aided by field experimentation.

 Previous research efforts in this field involved three distinct topics:

-Prior to a career in forestry, research efforts were based in human genetics and neuroscience.
+Prior to a career in forestry, my research efforts were based on human genetics and neuroscience.
 The topics of interest consisted primarily of human disease conditions.
 I gained experience working with a variety of model research organisms.

 Selected research topics are listed below: